astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

 - Select base **prod** <- compare **main**
 - Click **Create pull request** then commit the changes
 - This will trigger the CodePipeline pipeline to run the stages
-- once code is deployed successfully, backend-flask ECS service will start
+- once the code is deployed successfully, backend-flask ECS service will start

 ---
 ### Speeding up Deployment
 [Back to Top](#Week-9)

-To speed up the deployment, we have to udpate the loadbalancer health check time, deregistration time and Task definition container stop time.
+To speed up the deployment, we have to update the load balancer health check time, deregistration time, and Task definition container stop time.
-The following changes, reduced the pipeline processing time from around **30 minutes to 8 minutes**
+The following changes reduced the pipeline processing time from around **30 minutes to 8 minutes**

 - Loadbalancer - Target Group
   - list target groups and relevant ARN